 Restoring a Dirty Ice Maker After the Storm

 If you return to your business and notice that your ice maker has flood damage that has contaminated your ice bin, you’ll need to clean it out before you run the ice machine again.
 Here are some detailed instructions on cleaning your ice bin and well as disinfecting and sanitizing your ice machine.

 Once the machine is clean, you can turn the breaker back on, reconnect it to the water line.
 Turn the machine on and let it go through its harvest and freeze cycle (this should take 15-30 min depending on the make and model of your unit).

 Understandably, preparing your ice machine for a storm should only be done if time permits.
 Protecting your ice machine should never take priority over protecting yourself.
 If you’re in an area that’s susceptible to storms and floods, you should make sure your insurance policy covers storm damage.

-If you’re an Easy Ice customer and have experienced damage or contamination from a storm or flood, contact us at 866-easyice (327-9423).
+If you’re an Easy Ice customer and have experienced ice contamination from a storm or ice maker flood damage, contact us at 866-easyice (327-9423).
 We’ll help get the ice machine up and running so you can get back to serving your customers.